-It is recommended that you visit the surgery center prior to the day of your surgery to familiarize yourself with the location and parking.
-You may also want to take a brief tour of the registration, pre-operative and post-operative areas.
-If you choose to do this, it would be helpful if you to bring your medications or a list of the medications you are taking, including the dose and the frequency.
+It would be helpful if you to bring your medications or a list of the medications you are taking, including the dose and the frequency.
 You will not need to bring your medications to the surgery center on the day of surgery.